COMING SOON!

 Wellness in Public Safety Professions – Building sustainable health and fitness programs

-Women’s Health in Fire and Law Enforcement – Unique risks and support strategies
+Women’s Health in Fire and Law Enforcement– Unique risks and support strategies

 Creating a Culture of Wellness – Practical approaches to shift mindsets and promote change

-From Research to Action – Translating medical studies into everyday health practices
+From Research to Action– Translating medical studies into everyday health practices

-John
+John Oates

 John Oates is the President and CEO of the International Public Safety Data Institute (I-PSDI), the fire service’s leader in data and analytics.
 He oversees the growth and advancement of NFORS Analytics, Exposure Tracker, and FireCARES, helping agencies nationwide leverage data to improve safety and decision-making.